all-birds birds

 All bird watchers have their favorites.
 American Robin, Goldfinch, Chickadees, Mockingbirds, Woodpeckers, Nuthatches, Blue Jays, Cardinals …there are too many to mention.

-In addition to information about favorite backyard birds you will find information about feeders, birdhouses and nest boxes, bird songs and calls, bird plumage, parts and anatomy and much more on All-birds.com.
+In addition to information about favorite birds for birdwatching you will find information about feeders, birdhouses and nest boxes, bird songs and calls, bird plumage, parts and anatomy and much more on All-birds.com.

 Bird watching or birding is the second most popular outdoor hobby in America.
 The only hobby that is as popular is gardening.
 Bird watching is also the fastest growing of all outdoor recreational activities.
 It is estimated that there are 60 to 70 million bird watchers in the US.